-Founded in 1890, Middlesex Federal Savings Bank has assets totaling $408 million and deposits totaling $278 million, making it a small bank.
+Founded in 1890, Middlesex Federal Savings Bank has assets totaling $408 million as well as $278 million in deposits, classifying it as a small bank.
 Middlesex Federal Savings, whose headquarters are in Somerville, Massachusetts, lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-At a SmartAsset rating of 4.4 stars out of 5, Middlesex Federal Savings should be solidly in contention for your choice of bank.
-Middlesex Federal Savings provides customers with a complete choice of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
-Middlesex Federal Savings has a fair savings rate; you can find higher rates with other banks.
-If you're interested in stress-free personal checking, Middlesex Federal Savings offers an option without a maintenance or monthly fee.
-Locating a checking account with no monthly fee, in addition to a savings account with a high interest rate at the same bank is your best option for gaining the most income on your deposits while maintaining easy access to your funds.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+With a score of 4.4 stars out of 5, Middlesex Federal Savings should be solidly in contention for your choice of bank.
+Middlesex Federal Savings has a varied selection of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
+It has a fair savings rate; you can find higher rates with other banks.
+If you're interested in stress-free personal checking, Middlesex Federal Savings offers an option without a monthly fee.
+Finding a bank with free checking and a high interest rate savings account is the best option for gaining the highest income from your deposits while maintaining convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

 Middlesex Federal Savings features a savings rate of 2.00%, which is poor in comparison to other U.S. banks.
 Its one-year CD earns at a rate of 1.75% and the five-year CD has a rate of 2.00%, while its highest-yielding money market account has a rate of 0.50%.
 Given its poor savings rate, you should consider looking elsewhere to open savings accounts.